-Because of the proliferation of good quality printers, EUROSIS feels it is now possible to achieve high-quality, camera-ready copy on standard A4 sheets.
-Call EUROSIS (+32) 59.255.330, if you have problems with that.
+Because of the proliferation of Laser Printers, EUROSIS feels it is now possible to achieve high-quality, cameraready copy on standard A4 sheets.
+Call EUROSIS (+32) 9.233.77.90, if you have problems with that.

 The Proceedings will be printed by photo-copying the manuscripts submitted by the authors.
 It is important to note that the appearance of your paper in the Proceedings will depend largely upon the care you take in preparing the original manuscript and graphic material.
 You are responsible for all proofreading and layout (this should be conform with the authorkit, if not, your paper will not be accepted).